A Normal Part of Aging

 Graying hair is a normal part of aging, but why does hair turn gray?
 Hair goes gray when the hair shaft no longer produces melanin, the pigment that gives hair its color.
-Your risk of going gray increases 10 to 20 percent every decade after the age of 30.
+Your risk of going gray increases 10% to 20% percent every decade after the age of 30.
 Once you go gray, now what?
 Will you cover your grays or dye them away?
-Luckily, women have more options today than ever before.
+Luckily, women (and men) have more options today than ever before.
 Whether you choose to go all natural or color your hair, you can look and feel your best at any age and no matter what your hair color.

 Why Do We Go Gray?